On the rate of generic Gorenstein $K$-algebras: The rate of a generic Gorenstein -algebra

+Given a form $F$ of degree $s, $ we denote by $I_F$ the ideal of the elements of $R$ which annihilate $F$:

-Set $A_F= R/I_F.$ Then $A_F$ is a standard Artinian Gorenstein algebra of socle degree $s.$ Moreover, every ideal $I \subset R$ which defines a standard graded Artinian Gorenstein algebra of socle degree $s$ arises in this way.
+and we denote $A_F= R/I_F.$ Then $A_F$ is a standard graded Artinian Gorenstein algebra of socle degree $s.$ Moreover, every ideal $I \subset R$ which defines a standard graded Artinian Gorenstein algebra of socle degree $s$ arises in this way.
 This correspondence is known as Macaulay's Inverse System.
-For more information we refer to the book of Iarrobino and Kanev \cite{IK} .

-\begin{definition} Assume that $K$ is infinite.
-We say that an Artinian Gorenstein $K$-algebra $A$ of socle degree $s$ is generic if $A=A_F$ with $F \in B$ a generic form of degree $s$. \end{definition}
+For more information we refer to the book of Iarrobino and Kanev \cite{IK}.
+In particular, this means that the set of standard graded Artinian Gorenstein algebras of socle degree $s$ and embedding dimension $n$ is parametrized by the projective space $\PP(B_s)$.
+For a property that holds for all algebras in an open dense subset of this parameter space, we say that the property holds for a \emph{generic} Artinian Gorenstein $K$-algebra $A$ of socle degree $s$.
+For example, Iarrobino proved the following theorem \cite[Prop 4.7]{Iarrobino}.